TannerBrunscheon/TannerBrunscheon.github.io/_posts/2017-05-17-ThreeBeeAfter.md

 section-type: post
 title: ThreeBee Project Retrospective
 category: School Project
-tags: [ 'Project', 'Retrospective' ]
+tags: [ 'Project', 'Retrospective', 'School' ]
 ---
 In this blog post, I thought I would address my thoughts on the project that I have just completed for the class fundamentals of software design.